Kylie Sayce NP

 "I've taken the antibiotics.
 It got better.
 Then a few weeks or months later, the symptoms came back."

 This is one of the most common and frustrating stories I hear from women experiencing recurrent bacterial vaginosis (BV).
+If this sounds familiar, you are not alone.

 BV is the most common cause of abnormal vaginal discharge in women of reproductive age, and unfortunately recurrence is extremely common.
-Many women will experience another episode within months of completing treatment.
+Many women experience another episode within months of completing treatment.

-The good news is that recurrent BV is a recognised clinical challenge, and it is often more complex than simply having "an infection that won't go away."
+The good news is that recurrent BV is a recognised clinical challenge and is often more complex than simply having "an infection that won't go away".
+Understanding why BV keeps returning is the first step towards developing a more individualised approach to management.

-What is Bacterial Vaginosis (BV)?
+What Is Bacterial Vaginosis (BV)?

 Common symptoms of BV include:

-• A thin grey or white vaginal discharge
+• Thin grey or white vaginal discharge

 • A strong or unpleasant "fishy" odour